oborotev/BJTU-GTD/README.md

 ## 6. Milestones
 ### 0.1.0
-The framework encapsulate the sockets.
+The framework encapsulate TCP protocol.

 ### 0.2.0
 The framework let chat two users in basic P2P.

 ### 0.3.0
-The framework encapsulate the UDP protocol
+The framework encapsulate the client-server communication

 ### 1.0
 The client and server part are done.
-Both P2P and UDP are integrated.
+Both P2P and Server-client are integrated.